CRUSTDE-ContainerizedRustDevEnv/total_commander_best_file_manager/README.md

 Like in a browser you have the Back and Forward button in the toolbar.
 So you can jump to the folders you have recently watched.
 ## Sort and select
 Click on the column header to fast sort by: Name, Ext, Size or Date.
 Move up and down with the arrows and press Space.
 You selected a file/folder.
 Do it again and again.
 You have a selection.
 Very similar is `Shift + Up` and `Shift + Down`.
-There is also the Menu `Mark - Select Group` to select with wildcard characters.
-Once you have a selection all operations are on it together.
+There is also the `menu Mark - Select Group` to select with wildcard characters e.g. `*.jpg`.
+Once you have a selection all operations work on all the selected files together.
 ## Rename an FileName
 To rename a file press `Shift + F6`.
-I often need for one file the Menu `Mark - Copy names with path to clipboard`.
+I often need for one file the `menu Mark - Copy names with path to clipboard`.
 ## Zip and other Packers
 A Zip file is very similar to a Folder.
 If you press `Enter` on it, you will see the content.
 All the usual operation work just like with normal folder in both directions.
 It is the same for many other packers.
 Some of them are already in the default installation.
 Other can be added as Plugins.
 I think there is a plugin for everyone of them.